mgamio/blog/_posts/2020-10-27-clean-code.markdown

     return null;

     String imageId = null;
-    //get the first not null value as the immageId if (values[4] != null) {
+    //get the first not null value as the imageId if (values[4] != null) {
       imageId = values[4]; //imageAIXId
     } else if (values[5] != null) {